Colonnade (Fabergé egg): History

-Modifications
+Alterations

-The piece suffered several alterations from its original condition, easily recognizable thanks to a historical photograph.
+The piece suffered several alterations from its original condition, easily recognizable thanks to historical photographs and descriptions.
 First, the cupid is now missing a silver-gilt staff or twig which was held in his right hand and pointed to the rotating dial ring below to indicate the hour.
 So a fixed arrow mounted at the temple's top is used instead for this purpose.
 Lastly, the protruding finial at the egg's base is a later addition too.